Dennis-J-Carroll/privacy-first-media-mix-modeling-toolkit/README.md

 # Telco Customer Churn Analysis

 ## Overview
+# Telco Customer Churn Analysis

+## 📊 Project Overview
-This project analyzes customer churn patterns in a telecommunications company using the IBM Telco Customer Churn dataset.
-The analysis includes exploratory data analysis, predictive modeling, and actionable recommendations for reducing customer churn.
+This project analyzes customer churn in a telecommunications company using machine learning and data visualization techniques.
+The analysis is based on the [IBM Telco Customer Churn Dataset from Kaggle](https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset).
+The analysis includes customer demographics, service usage patterns, and predictive modeling to identify key factors contributing to customer churn.
+This project analyzes customer churn in a telecommunications company using machine learning and data visualization techniques.
+The analysis includes customer demographics, service usage patterns, and predictive modeling to identify key factors contributing to customer churn.

 ## Project Structure
 - `PRO_1.py`: Initial exploratory data analysis and basic statistics